ptrk8/usyd-2019-ai-competition/README.md

 However, we settled with standard RGB images since we didn't observe significant improvements using the above filters.

+Since we used transfer learning, we also preprocessed images according to what the models were original trained on.
+For example, for DenseNet121, we mean-centred all images.

 ### Image sizes we tried
 We experimented with image height and widths of 256, 384 and 512 pixels and observed a positive relationship between image size and our model's predictive power so we settled on using images of 512 pixels in height and width.